 What is the cost of bringing a dispute to DRC

-Consultations and informal filings are included as part of membership fees.
-However, if you are unable to resolve your dispute at that point you may choose to proceed to formal mediation or arbitration.
-Fees apply and are based on a sliding scale to keep costs affordable.
+With your DRC membership, you benefit from consultations and informal mediation at no additional cost.
+However, you may proceed to formal mediation or arbitration if your dispute remains unresolved.
+Please note that fees apply to formal mediation or arbitration but are based on a sliding scale to ensure affordability.
 Less than 20% of all disputes brought to the DRC proceed to this step.
-A fixed filing fee of $600 USD is in place for a claim of less than $15,000 USD.
-For claims over $15,000 USD, please contact the DRC office for a copy of the fee schedule.
+For arbitration procedures where the claim is less than USD 15,000, a fixed filing fee of USD 600 is in place.
+For claims over USD 15,000, please get in touch with the DRC office for a copy of the fee schedule.

 Do I need to travel to Ottawa to bring a dispute to DRC?

-Consultations, Coaching and Informal Mediation may be completed over the phone, via e-mail or by fax.
-All information may be exchanged electronically.
-During formal arbitration, the parties will likely have to travel for a hearing; however, DRC strives to select a location that is easily accessible for all involved.
+Consultations, coaching, informal mediation and expedited arbitrations under $15,000 can be conducted over the phone, via e-mail, or virtually.
+All information can be exchanged electronically.
+During a formal arbitration, the parties will likely need to travel to a hearing unless they agree to have it virtually.
+When a presence hearing is needed, the DRC aims to choose a location that is easily accessible for all involved.
 Disputes very rarely escalate to formal arbitration.

 Other Facts